the-great-abby/trading_platform/docs/QUICKSTART.md

-# 🚀 Quick Start Guide
+# 🚀 Space Trading Station - Launch Sequence

-Get your algorithmic trading bot up and running in minutes!
+Get your algorithmic trading station up and running in minutes!
+Welcome to Mission Control.

 ## Prerequisites